 They started with the standard 6.5” hoverboard that looked just like every other brand’s.
-Their quality and service made them quickly rise in ranks.
+Their quality and service made them quickly rise in the ranks.

 Much also thanks to some excellent PR moves that lead to their products being featured on the Kelly and Ryan morning show, and their foldable electric bike even got a few minutes of fame on one of the largest vlogs in the world, Casey Neistat.

 Today they are one of the few companies to offer a 10” hoverboard, which is my go-to model.

 Segway is the grandpa of self-balancing transportation devices.
 Founded in 1999, they didn’t have their first product launch until 2021, the Segway PT(Personal Transport).

 That means they have over 20 years of experience creating self-balancing products.
 When hoverboards arrived, Segway took their time to complete their first model, and it didn’t look like any other hoverboard.